AustinAuger/metal-blockchain-ocps-v0.1.2/README.md

 ✅ On-chain attestation foundation
 ✅ Supports upcoming regulatory clarity

+## Standards Alignment

+OCPS aligns with broader DAO transparency initiatives like [EIP-4824](https://eips.ethereum.org/EIPS/eip-4824), which defines a `dao://` URI scheme for discovering DAO metadata.
+While EIP-4824 focuses on *where* DAO metadata lives, OCPS focuses on *what* decentralization metrics are transparently measured and certified for DAOs.

+Future versions of OCPS will explore JSON-LD export for cross-chain `dao://` discoverability, enabling aligned, chain-agnostic DAO transparency while building community-driven certification tooling in the Metal Blockchain ecosystem.

 ## Contributing
 Pull requests and issues are welcome to improve metrics and tooling.